ac3d1t/fenn/README.md

 **iOS: app crashes immediately after opening**

-make sure you've trusted the developer certificate in settings → general → VPN & device management. if you already did, try re-signing with AltStore or Sideloadly.
+make sure you've trusted the developer certificate in settings → general → VPN & device management. if you already did, try re-signing with AltStore or Sideloadly. if this doesnt work, try updating your device. the app only works on iOS 14+.

 **iOS: "app is no longer available"**